29 Min Read

 How Vacuoles are formed? – Formation Processes of Vacuoles

-3. A an early biosynthetic vacuolar route directs proteins to the PVC for storage.
-The Golgi complex and trans-Golgi network (TGN) play a crucial role in metabolic pathways.
+3. Early Biosynthetic Vacuolar Route: Some proteins follow an early biosynthetic vacuolar route that directs them to the PVC for storage.
+The Golgi complex and trans-Golgi network (TGN) play critical roles in guiding these proteins through metabolic pathways.

 Function of vacuoles